Skip to Content

 Bachelor of Science (B.S.), Transportation Systems

-The B.S. degree program in Transportation Systems provides a curriculum that prepares students for entry-level professional positions in transportation planning, systems analysis, management, and logistics; or for pursuing advanced studies.
-The program is technical with an applied science focus.
-It requires a minimum of 120 credit hours of coursework, which includes 40 credit hours in general education courses, 19 credit hours in mathematics and science, 56 credit hours in core courses, 2 credit hours in University requirements, and 3 credit hours in electives.
-The core courses expose the students to the major transportaiton concentration areas, including planning, engineering, economics, management, and logistics.
+All students pursuing the B.S. degree program in Transportation Systems (TS) are required to earn a minimum of 120 credit hours of coursework, which includes 42 credit hours in general education courses, 14 credit hours in mathematics and science, 53 credit hours in core courses, 2 credit hours in University requirements, and 9 credit hours in track electives.
+The core courses expose the students to the major transportation concentration areas, including planning, engineering, rail transportation, economics, management, and logistics.

-The Transportation Systems program is accredited by the Applied and Natural Science Accreditation Commission (ANSAC) of ABET, http://www.ABET.org.
+The Transportation Systems program is accredited by the Applied and Natural Science Accreditation Commission (ANSAC) of ABET, under the commission’s General Criteria with no applicable program criteria.

 Program Objectives